Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 Branches naming follows the `feature/{Issue}/{description}` or `bugfix/{Issue}/{description}` pattern.

-Branches are rebased and only fast-forward merges to main permitted.
+Branches are rebased, and only fast-forward merges to main are permitted.
 No merge commits.

 By default, commits are not auto-squashed when merging a PR, so please ensure your commits are fit to go into main.

-For convenience auto-squashing all PR commits into a single one is an optional merge strategy - but we strive for [atomic commits](https://www.freshconsulting.com/insights/blog/atomic-commits/) with [good commit messages](https://cbea.ms/git-commit/) in main so not auto-squashing is recommended.
+For convenience auto-squashing all PR commits into a single one is an optional merge strategy - but we strive for [atomic commits](https://www.freshconsulting.com/insights/blog/atomic-commits/) with [good commit messages](https://cbea.ms/git-commit/) in main, so not auto-squashing is recommended.

 Commits should conform to  [Conventional Commit](https://www.conventionalcommits.org/) standard.